 So, What’s the Secret?

-Your best bet for treating stretch marks is to catch them early, while they are still red, or active.
+Your best bet for getting rid of stretch marks is to catch them early, while they are still red, or active.
 You can then completely reverse the marks by seeing a doctor for in-office laser removal treatments.
 During the procedure, a beam of light removes thin layers of skin around the stretch marks.
 Once the removal is complete, the treated area will heal and new layers of healthy skin will form.
 With one to three monthly treatments on average, you can prevent scarring or permanent damage.
 The older the stretch marks are however, the less likely they are to be completely erased- so the moment you spot one, take action!